 Admission to the college does not guarantee admission to any specific program, course, or class.
 Some programs have selective admission criteria and a competitive admission process.
 These programs include Nursing, Veterinary Technology, and our six bachelor's degree programs.
 The catalog and program web pages contain admission requirements for these programs.
-The Dean for Allied Health and Technology and the Dean for Business and Social Science administer admission requirements for Pierce's bachelor's degree program, the Bachelor of Applied Science in Dental Hygiene, and the Bachelor of Applied Science in Teaching, Bachelor of Applied Science in Business Management, Bachelor of Applied Science in Fire Services Leadership and Management, Bachelor of Applied Science in Homeland Security Emergency Management, and the Bachelor of Applied Science in Construction Management.
+The Dean for Allied Health and Technology and the Dean for Business and Social Science administer admission requirements for Pierce's bachelor's degree programs; the Bachelor of Applied Science in Dental Hygiene, and the Bachelor of Applied Science in Fire Services Leadership and Management, Bachelor of Applied Science in Homeland Security Emergency Management, and the Bachelor of Applied Science in Construction Management.